 Figure 42.
 The southern cities along the river in LA County are most acutely impacted by health issues such as obesity, diabetes, and child asthma.
-"Same as county average" is considered to be the county average +/- 1/2 a standard deviation.
-Source: See table of figures on page 286 for all source information related to ruler data.
+Source: See table of figures on page 272 for all source information related to ruler data.